docusign/code-examples-php/README.md

    This example sends an envelope, and then uses embedded signing for the first signer.
 With embedded signing, DocuSign signing is initiated from your website.
 1. **Send an envelope with a remote (email) signer and cc recipient.**
    [Source](./src/Controllers/Examples/eSignature/EG002SigningViaEmail.php)<br />
    The envelope includes a PDF, Word, and HTML document.
-Anchor text ([AutoPlace](https://support.docusign.com/en/guides/AutoPlace-New-DocuSign-Experience)) is used to position the signing fields in the documents.
+[Anchor text](https://support.docusign.com/en/guides/AutoPlace-New-DocuSign-Experience) is used to position the signing fields in the documents.
 1. **List envelopes in the user's account.**
    [Source](./src/Controllers/Examples/eSignature/EG003ListEnvelopes.php)<br />
    The envelopes' current status is included.